AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/updates-tab-overview.md

 * You cannot add new comments in the Updates section of a team.

-* You can add a reply to an update you view on a team.
-The reply displays in the team's Updates section as well as the Updates section of the object it belongs to.

 * The Updates section for teams is populated by updates entered on the following objects:

   * Users
-  * Timesheets*
   * Stories
+  * Timesheets
-  * Iterations*
+  * Iterations

-  *These are not available for the new commenting experience.
+* You can add a reply to an update you view on a team.
+The reply displays in the team's Updates section as well as the Updates section of the object it belongs to.

 * On the Updates section for users and teams, you can view the updates that have been entered in the past 90 days.